RolnickLab/climart/README.md

     To download the train/val/test years you want, please change the loop in ``data_download.sh.`` appropriately.
     To download the whole ClimART dataset, you can simply run

-    bash scripts/download_climart.sh
+    sudo bash download_climart.sh
    </p>
 </details>

+  **Note:** If you have issues with downloading the data please let us know to help you.

-    conda env create -f env.yml   # create new environment will all dependencies conda activate climart  # activate the environment called 'climart' bash download_data_subset.sh  # download the dataset (or a subset of it, see above) python run.py trainer.gpus=0 datamodule.train_years="2000"  # train a MLP emulator
+    conda env create -f env.yml   # create new environment will all dependencies conda activate climart  # activate the environment called 'climart' sudo bash download_data_subset.sh  # download the dataset (or a subset of it, see above) python run.py trainer.gpus=0 datamodule.train_years="1999"  # train a MLP emulator

 ## Data Structure